adamtiger/NNSharp/README.md

 ## Plans and contributions

+* Examples, e.g.: VGG net.
-* Extend to PyTorch, Sonnet and raw Tensorflow models.
+* Extend to raw Tensorflow models and CNTK.
 * Better kernels in C#.
 Currently simple implementations are used.
 * Multi-Threading
 * More documentation.